intel/diagnostics-utility/README.md

 ## License

-Diagnostics Utility for Intel® oneAPI Toolkits is licensed under the BSD-3-Clause license.
+Diagnostics Utility for oneAPI is licensed under the BSD-3-Clause license.
 See [LICENSE](licensing/LICENSE) for details.

 Third-party program licenses can be found here: [third-party-programs.txt](licensing/third-party-programs.txt).